MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/authenticate-azureps.md

 For more information about authentication and subscription management in Azure, see [Manage Accounts, Subscriptions, and Administrative Roles](/azure/active-directory/role-based-access-control-configure).

-Azure PowerShell cmdlets for role management
+Azure PowerShell cmdlets for role management:

 * [Get-AzureRmRoleAssignment](/powershell/module/AzureRM.Resources/Get-AzureRmRoleAssignment)
 * [Get-AzureRmRoleDefinition](/powershell/module/AzureRM.Resources/Get-AzureRmRoleDefinition)